-Sector: Agriculture

-Sub-sector: Land ownership for agricultural purposes.

-Legal source or authority of the measure: Land Code of Ukraine dated 25.10.2001 Ne 2768-III.

-Foreign citizens and stateless persons are not entitled:

-- (i) to acquire ownership of land intended for agricultural purposes; - (ii) to free acquisition of land that is in state and municipal property; - (iii) to privatise land that was previously transferred them for use.

-Agricultural policy considerations and food security.
+Sector: Agriculture Sub-sector: Land ownership for agricultural purposes.
+Legal source or authority of the measure: Land Code of Ukraine dated 25.10.2001 No 2768-III.
+Succinct description of the measure: Foreign citizens and stateless persons are not entitled: (i) to acquire ownership of land intended for agricultural purposes; (ii) to free acquisition of land that is in state and municipal property; (iii) to privatise land that was previously transferred them for use.
+Purpose or motivation of the measure: Agricultural policy considerations and food security.

-APPENDIX 2.
 RESERVATIONS BY ICELAND

-Law No. 138/1994 Respecting Private Limited Companies, Law No. 2/1995 Respecting Public Limited Companies, Law No. 34/1991 on Investment by Non-Residents in Business Enterprises.

-The majority of the founders of a private limited company or a public limited company must either be resident in Iceland, in another member state of the European Economic Area, in another member state of the European Free Trade Association or in the Faroe Islands.
+Sector: All sectors Sub-sector: Legal source or authority of the measure: Law No. 138/1994 Respecting Private Limited Companies, Law No. 2/1995 Respecting Public Limited Companies, Law No. 34/1991 on Investment by Non-Residents in Business Enterprises.
+Succinct description of the measure: The majority of the founders of a private limited company or a public limited company must either be resident in Iceland, in another member state of the European Economic Area, in another member state of the European Free Trade Association or in the Faroe Islands.
 The Minister of Commerce can grant exemptions from these restrictions.
 The manager(s) and at least half the board of directors of a private limited company or a public limited company must either be resident in Iceland, in another member state of the European Economic Area, in another member state of the European Free Trade Association or in the Faroe Islands.
 The Minister of Commerce can grant exemptions from these restrictions.

-To secure that the legal venue of the majority of the board of directors and managers is within Icelandic jurisdiction.
+Purpose or motivation of the measure: To secure that the legal venue of the majority of the board of directors and managers is within Icelandic jurisdiction.

-Law No. 19/1966 on the Right to Own and Use Real Estate, Law No. 34/1991 on Investment by Non-Residents in Business Enterprises.

-Only Icelandic citizens and Icelandic legal entities and citizens and legal entities from another member state of the European Economic Area, another member state of the European Free Trade Association or from the Faroe Islands are allowed to own real estate in Iceland unless the ownership and use is linked to an investment in real estate pertaining to the business activity of the investor.
+Sector: All sectors Sub-sector: Legal source or authority of the measure: Law No. 19/1966 on the Right to Own and Use Real Estate, Law No. 34/1991 on Investment by Non-Residents in Business Enterprises.
+Succinct description of the measure: Only Icelandic citizens and Icelandic legal entities and citizens and legal entities from another member state of the European Economic Area, another member state of the European Free Trade Association or from the Faroe Islands are allowed to own real estate in Iceland unless the ownership and use is linked to an investment in real estate pertaining to the business activity of the investor.
 The same applies to the hiring of a real estate if the duration of the lease lasts for more than three years.
 These restrictions do not apply to a non-EEA citizen who has been residing in Iceland for at least five years.
 The Minister of Justice can grant exemptions from these restrictions.

-Fluctuations in real estate prices due to possible excess foreign demand can adversely affect the domestic market for housing and summer houses (secondary homes).
+Purpose or motivation of the measure: Fluctuations in real estate prices due to possible excess foreign demand can adversely affect the domestic market for housing and summer houses (secondary homes).